mikkoparviainen/commanderx16demos/README.md

 The demo still does not have any way to stop it, so reset the computer to stop it.
 It also does not reset the graphics mode.
 The random number generator is slow, but might represent the game logic in a possible game.

+### Line drawing demo

+This demo initializes the VERA graphics mode, clears the screen, and then draws various line demos.

+At the moment there is only the horizontal line drawing example.
+It draws ten horizontal lines to lines 0-10, with line length 256-265.

 ## Includes